fossasia/eventyay-tickets/doc/api/resources/talks.rst

-do_not_record                         boolean                    Indicates if the speaker consent to recordings of their talk is_featured                           boolean                    Indicates if the talk is show in the schedule preview / sneak peek content_locale                        string                     The language the submission is in, e.g. "en" or "de" slot                                  object                     An object with the scheduling details, e.g. ``{"start": …, "end": …, "room": "R101"}`` if they exist. slot_count                            number                     How often this submission may be scheduled. answers                               list                       The question answers given by the speakers.
+do_not_record                         boolean                    Indicates if the speaker consent to recordings of their talk is_featured                           boolean                    Indicates if the talk is show in the schedule preview / sneak peek content_locale                        string                     The language the submission is in, e.g. "en" or "de" slot                                  object                     An object with the scheduling details, e.g. ``{"start": …, "end": …, "room": "R101", "room_id": 12}`` if they exist.
+This will not be present til after the schedule is released. slot_count                            number                     How often this submission may be scheduled. answers                               list                       The question answers given by the speakers.
 Available if the requesting user has organiser permissions, and if the ``questions`` query parameter is passed. notes                                 string                     Notes the speaker left for the organisers.
 Available if the requesting user has organiser permissions.